Live in History

 Education is a core component of the Austin Woman’s Club’s mission to serve the community and our members.
 To enhance our education mission, we developed the Chateau Bellevue Tour – guided by docents and supported by two accompanying publications: Discovering the Treasurers of Chateau Bellevue and the teacher’s companion manual Windows, A Guide to Discovering the Treasures of Chateau Bellevue, which engages and inspires younger visitors to “live history” in the late 1800s.

-Developed and written by Dr. Jenefred Davies, retired professor of Teacher Education at Huston-Tillotson College, Discovering the Treasurers of Chateau Bellevue meets the educational goals set forth in the STAAR test used to evaluate skills for grade levels in the state of Texas.
+Developed and written by Dr. Jenefred Davies, retired professor of Teacher Education at Huston-Tillotson College, Discovering the Treasurers of Chateau Bellevue helps to meet the educational goals set forth for grade levels in the state of Texas.

 Discovering the Treasurers of Chateau Bellevue teacher’s manual, may be downloaded free and includes more information on the learning objectives and how to schedule a tour.